When you’re facing a mountain of credit card debt, a zero percent balance transfer is really appealing. But it’s not always the best option.

 Tell us in the comments about what debt payoff strategies work best for you.
 Do you need interest as a motivator?
 Have you successfully paid off debt using a zero percent interest balance transfer?
 Let us know.

 And if you’re not sure, we’re here to help you figure out your best strategy.
-Schedule a Eureka session if you want one-on-one coaching help getting out of debt, sticking to a budget, and creating a plan for your money.
-Or follow the Fiscal Fitness Facebook page for more money motivation, tips
+Schedule a Power Planning Session if you want one-on-one coaching help getting out of debt, sticking to a budget, and creating a plan for your money.
+Or follow the Fiscal Fitness Facebook page for more money motivation, tips and tricks.